Originally published October 30, 2015

 A friend of mine messaged me the other day.
 She was looking at a list of recommended Christian apps someone had posted and was curious to know which apps I use and recommend.
 There are a lot of great apps out there, but here are the ones I have on my phone (iPhone 4- I know, practically an antique!), use regularly, and highly recommend.
 And, as far as I know, they are all still FREE!
 These apps (or very similar ones) are also available for Android unless otherwise noted.

 Bible Gateway– This app has the whole Bible in many different translations.
 Several of the translations are also available in audio format so you can listen to the Bible as you drive or do other activities.
 There are Bible reading plans (you can even set daily reminders) and other helpful resources such as devotionals, commentaries, Bible dictionaries, encyclopedias, and study Bibles.
+Do note that the devotions are sometimes written by false teachers (so steer clear if you’re a beginner at discernment) and some of the “translations” Bible Gateway offers are extremely problematic (ex: The Message, The Voice, The Passion “Translation”) and should also be avoided.
+But if you know what to stay away from, Bible Gateway is excellent.
 If you only get one Bible app, get this one.